 Choosing what you eat and do each day are examples of your behaviors.
 They include nearly every decision you make and can greatly impact your health.
 Do you grab a quick bite from a fast food restaurant or pack a healthy lunch?
 Do you make time to exercise?
 Are your behaviors influencing your family’s behaviors too?
 This section discusses easy ways you can make healthy lifestyle choices.
-Changing behaviors that may have contributed to weight gain is one way to improve your weight and health — either alone or with other weight-loss options.
+Changing behaviors that may have contributed to weight gain is one way to improve your weight and health — either alone or with other obesity treatment options.

 Healthy lifestyle options include: